yglcode/mesosgot/README.md

 7. programming:
 	* build two separate executables:
-		* app_scheduler: app scheduling logic
+		* app_scheduler: app scheduling logic to run at cluster master.
-		* app_executor: containing all app tasks functions, their registration and dispatching
+		* app_executor: containing all app tasks functions, their registration and dispatching logic to run at cluster slave machines.

 	* app_scheduler: create GoTaskScheduler and plug into MesosSchedulerDriver

-		* GoTaskScheduler will need a AppTaskScheduler as following:

-    			type AppTaskScheduler interface {
-    				//return resource requirements of all tasks
-    				TasksResourceInfo() []*AppTaskResourceInfo
-    				//start running app scheduler
-    				RunScheduler(schedin <-chan TaskMsg, schedout chan<-TaskMsg, schedevent <-chan SchedEvent) }

-		* App scheduling logic is defined inside RunSchededuler().
+		* call GoTaskScheduler.SpawnTask() to launch named app tasks in cluster.
+		* call GoTaskScheduler.RegisterSchedFunc() to register scheduler function.

 	* app_executor: create GoTaskExecutor and plug into MesosExecutorDriver

-		* GoTaskExecutor will need a AppTaskExecutor as following:

-     			type AppTaskExecutor interface {
-     				//dispatch app tasks based on task name RunTask(taskName string, in <- chan TaskMsg, out chan<-TaskMsg, args []string, env map[string]string) error
-     				//register a task to a task name RegisterTask(name string, task AppTask)
-     				//register a task function to a task name RegisterTaskFunc(name string, task AppTaskFunc)
-     			}

-		* Inside RunTask(), call is dispatched by taskName and proper registered task function is called.
-		* Applications can either provide its own AppTaskExecutor, or use the builtin default AppTaskExecutor:
-			* call GoTaskExecutor.RegisterTask() to register a task to a name.
+		* call GoTaskExecutor.RegisterTask() to register app tasks to a name.
-			* call GoTaskExecutor.RegisterTaskFunc() to register a task function to a name.
+		* call GoTaskExecutor.RegisterTaskFunc() to register app task function to a name.

 8. implement an elevator control system on top of it as example.